 The County stream buffer ordinance was adopted in March, 2005 and covers both the Water District and Metropolitan River Protection Act requirements.
 The ordinance requires a 50-foot undisturbed buffer and an additional 25-foot impervious surface setback on most streams in the County.
-The proposed site plan shows a 25-foot buffer on the streams in the center of the property.
-While buffers are not specifically identified on the project plans, all development, except for road crossings, appears to be at least 100-feet from the nearest stream bank.
-The proposed project will need to meet all County requirements and the plans need show the required County buffers on all applicable streams on the property.
+Buffers are not specifically identified on the project plans, but, along the two clearly identified streams west of Tract 1 and dividing Tracts 2 and 3, the adjacent development, except for road crossings, appears to be at least 100-feet from the nearest stream bank.
+In other areas, apparent stream channels that are not identified appear to be within 30 feet of the rear lot lines and within 50-60 feet of the indicated rear setback lines of parcels in the single-family residential portion of the project.
+If these are streams under the County definition, sufficient space needs to be provided between the streams and the building areas to meet County buffer requirements.
+Overall, the proposed project will need to meet all County requirements and the plans will need show the required County buffers on all applicable streams on the property.